FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 * Inadequate training or outdated procedures due to lack of weekly forums and seminars, lack of mandatory quarterly certifications for operators  and so on
 * Fatigue and understaffing during high-demand periods
-* Poor documentation or lack of standardized protocols
+* Poor documentation or lack of standardised protocols
-* Insufficient oversight during equipment handling and switching due to lack of dual-operator verification
+* Insufficient oversight during equipment handling and switching due to a lack of dual-operator verification

 Unlike weather or vandalism, human error reflects **operational discipline**, and the increase signals that teams may be overworked or processes may not be keeping up with grid complexity.